 Jennifer Mee listens to testimony during her trial for first degree murder

-Clearwater, Florida -- Closing arguments are under way in the "Hiccup Girl" Jennifer Mee's murder trial.
+Clearwater, Florida -- Testimony is under way in the murder trial of "Hiccup Girl" Jennifer Mee.

 WATCH: Jennifer Mee hiccups in court